ospocommunity/website/content/sessions/bigdata-1218.md

 ---
-title: "The Design and Implementation of Apache Flink Connector 2.0 "
+title: "Optimization implementation and future planning of real-time writing to Apache Doris via Flink"
 date: "2022-07-31T17:30:00"
 track: "bigdata"
 room: "A"